 James has become one of my favorite books in the Bible, primarily because it is more practical than it is theological.
-In fact, a case can easily be made that James is more concerned with what we do as a community of faith, than what we believe as individual Christians.
-As a moral discourse, steeped in the tradition of wisdom literature, his letter involves the ethical implications of what we understand to be our calling as followers of the ways of Jesus.
+In fact, a case can be made that James is more concerned with what we do as followers of the ways and teachings of Jesus, than what we believe as Christians.
+As a moral discourse it is steeped in the tradition of wisdom literature, sometimes referred to as the "Proverbs of the New Testament."
+This letter lays before us the ethical implications of what we understand to be our calling as followers of Jesus.

 I like the style of this book as well.
 It is blunt and to the point, comprised of simple truisms and admonitions that everyone basically already knows.
-Things like, "be quick to listen, slow to speak, and slow to anger" (1:19).
+Important things like when it comes to relationships, whether personal or within a community of faith, "be quick to listen, slow to speak, and slow to anger" (1:19).
 James loves to state the obvious.
 In fact, if the entire Bible were like the book of James, we really wouldn't need preachers, for who needs a preacher merely to remind us of what we already know?
 Therein lies the catch.
 Knowing and doing are two very different things, and that's the whole point that James is trying to make.
-In other words, knowing what to do is not as important as doing what we know to do.
+In other words, simply hearing and knowing what to do is not as important as doing what we know to do.
 Or, as stated in what I think is one of the most important verses in the entire Bible, James 1:22, "be doers of the word, and not merely hearers."

 The Bible, then, is more than some kind of intellectual problem to try to solve, as fun as that is - especially as progressives who seek new ways of interpretation and understanding.
 The scriptures want more from us than simply to be understood.
 They long to be put into action.
 Saying that, it is still necessary to ponder, think, consider, reflect, dissect, even question and debate what we read and hear in the Bible.
-That's important and vital to the life and journey of faith.
+That's always important and vital to our life and journey of faith.
 Ultimately, however, what the Bible really wants us to do is get moving, get into the act, and live out the lessons in the text.

 Though Jesus was often called "Teacher," what he said was, "Follow me."
-Jesus was concerned with discipleship - the act of putting our faith into action - not just mere intellectual agreement.
+Jesus was concerned with discipleship - the very act of putting our faith into action - not just mere intellectual agreement.
 The remainder of verse 22 states, "be doers of the word, and not merely hearers who deceive themselves."
-William Willimon, former Chaplain at Duke University Chapel, once stated in a sermon: "
+William Willimon, retired Chaplain at Duke University Chapel, once stated in a sermon: